Would you subscribe to your favorite restaurant?

 Other businesses have had better luck.
 St. Louis-based Panera had nearly 40 million members in its loyalty program in early 2020, but it wanted to convince them to drop in more often.
 So it launched a subscription program that offered unlimited coffee and tea for $8.99 per month.
 Customers started coming in several times a week, and about one-third of the time they bought food.

-Last year, Panera expanded the subscription.
+Last year, Panera expanded its subscription.
 Now, members can pay $11.99 per month or $119.99 per year for unlimited hot and cold drinks.
 Annual subscribers also get free delivery.

 Eduardo Luz, Panera’s chief brand officer, won’t share exact numbers but he said members now make up 25% of the chain’s transactions.